AllenBastian/auth-gateway-rest-springboot/README.md

   Limitations and issue with this setup

-   Currently the eventhough UserDetails has a custom class implemeting it, before saving the context into session, new User Object (org.springframework.security.core.userdetails) is instatiated with the principal inorder for other services to serialize it properly.
+   Currently the eventhough UserDetails has a custom class implemeting it, before saving the context into session, new User Object (org.springframework.security.core.userdetails) is instatiated with the principal inorder for other services to deserialize it properly.
 Eventhough this works, this limits us from having our own custom methods other than in User
    (org.springframework.security.core.userdetails).

    tried methods-
      - https://docs.spring.io/spring-session/reference/configuration/redis.html#serializing-session-using-json (not working)
-     - Added Mixins for the User class
+     - Added Mixins for the User class (not wroking)
+     - Configure exact same path (same classnames) for UserDetails in all services (this works)

   This is how the security context is stored in Redis when deserialization error occurs :